sabrinagoellner/MMM-HVV-Abfahrt/README.md

         direction: 6, // which direction the train or bus is taking , 6 is backwards and 1 for forwwards (see geofox documentation)
         timePeriod: 30, // time period for the departures requested
         showIcons: true, // show hvv icons or text
-    }
+        stationName: "Rauhes Haus", // station Name for displaying }
 },
 ```
 ###
-Notice: this module is cuerrently in development
+Notice: this module is currently still in development, its not ready-to-use yet!